China Metro Map 2026 – Lines, Schedule & Tourist Guide

 China Metro Map

-Shanghai is China’s most modern and international city, and its metro system is one of the fastest growing in the world.
-With 20+ lines and connections to both airports (Pudong and Hongqiao), the metro makes it incredibly easy to get anywhere.
+Shanghai is China's most modern and international city, and its metro system is one of the fastest growing in the world.
+As of December 2025, the network operates 21 lines, 523 stations, and 906 km of operational length.
+Both airports (Pudong and Hongqiao) are connected — and the newly opened Airport Link Line (opened December 27, 2024) now provides an even faster direct connection between the two airports, making it incredibly easy to get anywhere.

 Where You Can Go by Metro: